yeon-lab/STEDR/README.md

 ---
 ### EHR dataset
 Please be informed that the real-world dataset utilized in this study is derived from MarketScan claims data.
-To obtain access to the data, interested parties are advised to contact IBM through [link](https://www.merative.com/real-world-evidence).
+To obtain access to the data, interested parties are advised to contact Merative through [link](https://www.merative.com/real-world-evidence).

 #### Input data demo